 We aim to be a transparent organization that shares its research and findings.
-To further that goal, we will be publishing papers on the application of the social impact bond model to low- and middle-income countries.
-Below we list publications by our staff as well as publications written by others that we consider important.
+To further that goal, we will be publishing papers on the application of social impact bonds to international development.
+Below we list publications which our staff has written and to which our staff has contributed.

 Lessons Learned So Far (Community Development Investment Review, The Federal Reserve Bank of San Francisco, Volume 9, Issue 1, 2013).
 This article was co-authored by Instiglio co-founder Michael Belinsky with Hanna Azemati, Ryan Gillette, Jeffrey Liebman, Alina Sellman, and Angela Wyse of Harvard Kennedy School.